P0174

 - Poor fuel economy; lean codes on bank 2 cylinders on a V engine

-- Vacuum leak hiss under hood — often affects one bank on V layouts
+- Vacuum leak hiss under the hood — sometimes affects one bank on V layouts

 Can I keep driving with a P0174 code?

-Steady light and smooth driving — careful trip to diagnosis soon; sustained lean can damage the catalytic converter.
+Steady light and smooth driving — careful trip to diagnosis soon.
+Sustained lean running can damage the catalytic converter.

 Misfire, flashing light, or severe hesitation — reduce load and get scanned quickly.